bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 1: 00:08:23

-It's literally impossible, you know, to prove to yourself, to prove to auditors, whatever.
+It's literally impossible, to prove to yourself, to prove to auditors, whatever.
-So like, you know, You can come up with schemes where you have a pretty good assurance that you deleted the key and you know, so maybe you're comfortable with that, maybe not.
+You can come up with schemes where you have a pretty good assurance that you deleted the key and, so maybe you're comfortable with that, maybe not.

 ## How is CHECKTEMPLATEVERIFY achieved?

-Speaker 1: 00:08:37

 The advantage of then using check template verify or something like it, you can use any prev out.
 But basically what you need is a way of at the consensus layer on layer one, locking the coins to travel a certain path.